winkm89/teachPress/readme.txt

 * New: Publication type added: working paper (#184)
 * New: Sort options for show authors screen added
 * New: Occurence = 0 filter for authors and tags screen added
-* Changed: Load plugins language files fist instead of files from WP languages directory (#189)
+* Changed: Load plugins language files first instead of files from WP languages directory (#189)
 * Changed: Using slimselect for tag selection in add/edit publication screens
 * Changed: Using slimselect for bookmark selection in add/edit publication screens
 * Changed: Add style info for close buttons to publication templates